sifzerda/ImageUp/README.md

   - [ ] local storage;
   - ~~[ ] if user logged on~~
   - ~~[ ] restrict image uploading to registered users and when upload images, auto save to their user record - to retrieve when site returned to~~
-- [x] images get unique url so they can be viewed image alone on separate page (i.e. openeed as new tab and linked in url and shared)
+- [ ] ~~images get unique url so they can be viewed image alone on separate page (i.e. openeed as new tab and linked in url and shared)~~
+  - [x] image opens in a modal on uploaded page and profile page
 - [x] make some graphql queries and mutations to store uploaded cloud images urls to be retrievable when users log in again

 ## (10) Support